 South San Juan Wilderness, Colorado

 Maybe not as famous as the larger Weminuche Wilderness, the 158,790 acre South San Juan Wilderness of the Rio Grande and San Juan National Forests offers of 180 miles of trails, including 42 miles along the Continental Divide.
 This page offers a map and GPS tracks of the entire wilderness.
-The links below offer maps two different hikes that will introduce you to the spendors of the area.
+The links below offer maps two different hikes that will introduce you to the splendors of the area.

 The Map of the Wilderness: This map is FREE, but first, be advised that it is a 25 mb file, so you will need a fast connection and some patience.
 The map is true 1:24,000 scale based on the USGS 7.5 minute quadrangles.
 The featured trips are shown in red and are based on the GPS track taken on the hikes.
 The trails in blue and purple are other trails in the area.
 The purple trail is the Continental Divide Trail.
-Green depicts unmaintained trials such as to the top of Conejos Peak.
+Green depicts unmaintained trails such as to the top of Conejos Peak.
 The green and black line is the wilderness boundary.
 The forest roads are in black and based on aerial and satellite imagery.
 Some may not be drivable with low clearance cars so check with the FS to make sure you can get to your trailhead.
 Selected camp sites, including the ones we used, are green “^”.

 All the tracks but the ones in red are from the Forest Service GIS database.
 For the most part there was very good correlation between the our GPS tracks and the forest service’s version.
 I also compared the FS tracks to the National Geographic Trails Illustrated map and conclude the FS tracks are definitely good enough to plan your trip and are probably the most accurate publicly available rendition.
-Whereas many of the tracks were right on, there was a signicficant difference between the FS version of the El Rio Azul Trail (718) and what we collected.
+Whereas many of the tracks were right on, there was a significant difference between the FS version of the El Rio Azul Trail (718) and what we collected.
 The good news is that both start at the same place and end at the same place, with the difference being the actual route.
 My guess is the trail was re-routed since the FS track was taken.
 There may be others, but as I mentioned above, most are correct and all can be used for planning.

 Since this map is so big, my suggestion is to use the Trails Illustrated map to pick your trip and use this USGS topo with track data to refine it.
 Since I am obviously a map guy, I would then print the sections of the big USGS topo for the field.
 You will note on the next pages I'd be more than happy to sell you weatherproof versions of the hikes listed above ($5/sheet plus S&H on 11x17 Rite in the Rain stock), but they are formatted so that you can download and print them yourself.